mcandre/accio/README.md

 See `accio -help` for more options.

+## Configuration

+For more detail on managing Go development packages, see [CONFIGURATION.md](CONFIGURATION.md).

 # ABOUT

 Buildtime dependency tools like golint, Mage, shadow, and so on involve executable artifacts, which `go mod` unfortunately silently ignores.
 Fortunately, we have accio to manage these kinds of dependencies.